Comrie, Perth and Kinross: Amenities

-Comrie has a number of amenities, which include a primary school, a post office, two hotels ("The Comrie Hotel" and "The Royal Hotel", both of which contain their own restaurant and bar), five churches of various denominations, two small cafés (one also the local fish and chip shop), a restaurant ('The De'il's Cauldron'), and an independent petrol station.
+Comrie has a number of amenities, which include a primary school, a post office, two hotels ("The Comrie Hotel" and "The Royal Hotel", each of which contain their own restaurant and bar), five churches of various denominations, two small cafés (one also the local fish and chip shop), a restaurant ('The De'il's Cauldron'), and an independent petrol station.

 The railway to Perth was closed in 1964 by British Railways under the Beeching cuts.

 Flambeaux parade and Hogmanay

 Comrie has a curious Hogmanay ritual: on the stroke of midnight, a torchlight procession marches through the village.
 Traditionally the procession involves the twelve strongest men of the village carrying long, thick birch poles, to which burning tarred rags are attached and taken to each of the four corners of the village.
 The procession is usually accompanied by the village pipe band and villagers with floats and dressed in costume.

 After the procession the torches are thrown from the Dalginross Bridge into the River Earn.
 The origins of the ceremony are unclear.
 It is generally assumed to have pre-Christian Celtic or possibly Pictish roots and to be intended to cleanse the village of evil spirits in advance of the new year (albeit the new year's commencing in January is a relatively modern convention).
 The use of the birch tree specifically may have significance as the first letter of the Celtic Ogham alphabet, and a symbol of new beginning.

 The spectacle attracts thousands of visitors to the small highland village each Hogmanay.
 A countdown to midnight is usually held at Melville Square and after the processions people gather here again for traditional Scottish music and dancing.
 Drinking alcohol in the street is commonplace and tolerated.
 Parties in village homes are common and other Scottish Hogmanay traditions like first footing are also observed.